AndyIbanez/andyibanez-com/content/posts/unstructured-concurrency-with-detached-tasks-in-swift.md

 Out of all the concurrency options we have explored in the new `async/await` system, detached tasks offer the most flexibility.
 They can be launched from anywhere, their lifetime is not scoped, you can cancel them manually (through a `Task.Handle`) and await them, and they are the one type of tasks that don't inherit anything from the parent tasks.
 Not even the priority.
 They are independent from their context.

-When are they useful?
-When you have a task that you need to run, that can in a way be completely independent from the parent task, you can use `detached tasks`.
+Detached tasks are useful when you need to perform a task that is completely independent of the parent task.
 One example is downloading images from the network, and later caching them to disk (this example is used by Apple in the WWDC2021 [Explore Structured Concurrency in Swift](https://developer.apple.com/videos/play/wwdc2021/10134/) talk).
 The caching operation can happen in a detached task because once we have the image, there is no reason that a cancellation on the download task should cause the caching operation to be cancelled as well.

 ```swift
 func storeImageInDisk(image: UIImage) async {